openscm/pymagicc/docsrc/api.md

 Write a Dictionary of DataFrames or a DataFrame to a MAGICC `.SCEN` file.

+Note that it is assumed that your units match the ones which are defined in the units variable.
+This function provides no ability to convert units or read units from a DataFrame attribute or column.

 __Parameters__

 - __scenario (DataFrame or Dict of DataFrames)__: If a single DataFrame is supplied, the data is assumed to be for the WORLD region.
 If a Dict of DataFrames is supplied then it is assumed that each DataFrame containes data for one region.
-When using this option, be very careful about the order your DataFrames are supplied in.
 - __path_or_buf (str or buffer)__: Pathname or file-like object to which to write the scenario.
 - __description_1 (str)__: Optional description line.
 - __description_2 (str)__: Optional second description line.
 - __comment(str)__: Optional comment at end of scenario file.

 <h2 id="pymagicc.run">run</h2>